rvangundy/Ascot/README.md

 ```

 ###.template
 A templating function used to render the view.
 While part of the public API, it is used internally and should not be called like a method.
 It is advantageous to use an existing template library, such as Handlebars, for providing templating functionality.
+Template functions take some data as a parameter and return a string representation of the HTML.

 ##Methods
 ###.construct(data, template)